 Outsiders Versus Insiders

 It is an increasingly common practice for companies to grow their senior engineers internally rather than hire them from outside.
 Insiders have natural advantages that outsiders really struggle to compensate for: they already know the company very well, they have enjoyed months if not years of groundwork and preparation, and they have an established relationship with the team.
 When recruiting somebody new, companies will often expect them to meet or even improve that sort of internal standard.
 Questions will therefore reflect the fact that, as unfair as this may be, you are basically starting with a handicap and have to make up for it.

 No Country For Old Men

 When it comes to the age of candidates, the world of tech unfortunately has a truly brazen level of prejudice.
 It’s called ageism, and alas, it is an issue.
-Managers nowadays will typically look for candidates younger than 25, which means that (paradoxically) having more experience may sometimes work against you, and interviewers may be less accommodating with their questions and your response time if you aren’t very young.
+Many managers nowadays will have a subconscious expectation that candidates should be younger than 30, which means that (paradoxically) having more experience may sometimes work against you, and interviewers may be less accommodating with their questions and your response time if you aren’t very young.
 On the other hand, if you are young, the approach to the questions may be more generous, but you could also be expected to conform to a sort of “young genius” cliché – which generates yet another form of bias to contend with.

 New People To Meet